How to Decorate a Summer Mantel with Beautiful Style

 You probably think I’m joking, but I’m actually totally serious!
-I’ve never decorated a mantel for summer before, (so I’m really not the expert here) but I did have fun with it and hopefully my experimenting will inspire you as well!
+Until a few years ago, I had never tried to decorate a summer mantel before.
+Actually, we didn’t even have one until a few years ago.
+However, I have had so much fun with it and hopefully my experimenting will inspire you as well!

 Summer décor, in general, is so fun because of its casual, laid-back nature.
 I love the light and bright colors, soft textures, and natural elements!
 Most of all, I love that summer is really a time that you can do as much or as little with your décor as you want!
 Switching around décor is really my “play time” and I love looking for new ways to get creative with it.
 With living in a small, coastal town, I think I especially love bringing in a bit of that coastal vibe to our “summer house”!